 Have You Been Exposed to Asbestos on the USS Charles S. Sperry (DD-697)?

-We help veterans know their asbestos exposure risks if they have served on the USS Charles S. Sperry (DD-697).
-We also help them get in touch with their former shipmates.
-For further information, get in touch with us at 760.621.6147.
+We help veterans know their asbestos exposure risks if they have served on the USS Charles S. Sperry (DD-697) and get in touch with their former shipmates.
+If you're a former Navy service member diagnosed with asbestos-related cancer, you are eligible for compensation and may file claims with asbestos trust funds and the VA.
+We can help by putting you in touch with experienced lawyers who can streamline the process for you.